icoder-new/KNOTE/README.md

-# iNotePAD
+# KNOTE
-A simple notepad writted with Python and his library "tkinter" iNotePAD use for write HTML's code iNotePAD will be famous text viewer
+A simple notepad writted with Python and his library "tkinter" KNOTE use for write HTML's code
+KNOTE will be famous text viewer

 # Coders
 version 0.1 coded by Ilyosiddin Kalandar https://github.com/ikalandar/KNOTE